aditya-kumar2048/Bella-Vista/README.md

 ## 🚀 Live Demo

-You can host this project using [GitHub Pages](https://pages.github.com/) to share it publicly.
+You can host this project using [Bella Vista Restaurant](https://aditya-kumar2048.github.io/Bella-Vista/) to share it publicly.

 ---